Reform of the United Nations: Removal of spent provisions in UN Charter

 There are also other provisions of the UN Charter that deal with transitional arrangements, and thus are now spent.
 For example, article 61(3) and article 109(3).
 However, In Larger Freedom does not contain any proposals with respect to these provisions.

 Due to the difficulty in amending the Charter, it is unlikely that any of these spent provisions will be amended except as part of a package making substantive amendments, such as Security Council reform.
-Further, while In Larger Freedom proposes that certain provisions be removed there is not universal agreement.
+Further, while In Larger Freedom proposes that certain provisions be removed, there is not universal agreement.
 One school of thought in particular suggests that the Military Staff Committee could be revitalized by member states finally meeting their Article 45 commitments to provide a force able to perform peacemaking and peace enforcement under the legitimacy of the United Nations flag.

+Policy research

+The Center for UN Reform Education (CURE) is an independent policy research organization founded in 1978 to publish research on proposals to reform the United Nations.
+Associated with the Department of Publication Information (DPI) of the United Nations, it does not take positions on specific proposals.
+Issues covered by CURE monographs, papers, articles, and books have included "weighted voting, E-democracy, and restructuring of the UN's principal organs including the Security Council and the General Assembly".